The Benefits of Music Education

 One of the big barriers for so many people is the financial implications of learning an instrument.
 I won’t look at that now, but I think it is something to be prepared for.
 Make sure that you know how you can support students and parents with the financial side of things.
 Have all the information to hand about grants, subsidies and sponsorship.
 If you can ever get your hands on old or second hand instruments then grab them and use them for those who can’t afford something new.

 What we need to do is target parents and show them the benefits of music.
 It might keep their children off the streets and in school.
-I believe it helps students engage with school because they look forward to rehearsals and concerts and it helps them get through the day.
-There are so many benefits to music education that parents may not be aware of.
+I believe it helps students engage with school because they look forward to rehearsals and concerts, helping them get through the day.
+There are so many benefits of music education that parents may not be aware of.
 Studying music doens’t have to be about career paths or university.
 Quite simply, music education is good for students & parents so lets make sure they know that!